 You don’t need an LMS to benefit from uPerform’s digital learning platform.
 The platform offers course creation, including assessments, as well as a learning content management capability that supports organizations who choose not to purchase an LMS.

 Both uPerform and a learning management system are complementary parts of a well-rounded training strategy.
 Employees can master their content with contextual learning instead of reading about topics in a less-practical setting.
-The two work together for more robust, effective and engaging training. uPerform integrates with popular EHRs like Epic, Cerner® and Meditech® so you can expect ease of use and in-context support right from the platform.
+The two work together for more robust, effective and engaging training. uPerform integrates with popular EHRs like Epic, Oracle Cerner® and Meditech® so you can expect ease of use and in-context support right from the platform.